theramiyer/blog/_posts/2019/2019-03-04-where-democracy-should-begin.md

 The idea is to make these learnings less classroom-like and more fun.
 Memes are another form of conveying these ideas.
 Of course, the lateral thinking required to convey these complex ideas in memes is beyond my capacity (to be optimistically realistic, I would add "as of now").
 But there certainly are those who can handle this.
 Short films like the ones on cancer awareness do not seem to have much of an effect, though, despite the unquestionable reach.

-Regardless, we are a billion minds (no pun intended---this has nothing to do with the allegation that an organisation with the same name has been hired by a political party in India to manipulate voters).
-We should not be working on short cuts when political parties are investing all of their time and effort in propagating disinformation, and celebrating ignorance and misinformation.
+Regardless, we are a billion minds (no pun intended---this has nothing to do with the allegation that an organisation with a similar name has been hired by a political party in India to manipulate voters).
+We should not be working on shortcuts when political parties are investing all of their time and effort in propagating disinformation, and celebrating ignorance and misinformation.

 Let us work towards a better nation; a better democracy---the democracy that the makers of our nation and the writers of our constitution dreamt about and worked towards, shedding their blood, sweat and tears.